AmirSinaRZ/samurai-sudoku/README.md

 * Open it with Clion and click **Ok** to the Project Wizard.
 * **(Optional)** Rename the project.
 To do it you must change _PROJECT_NAME_ **ONLY in line 2** of CMaLists.txt.
 * Compile and run it.
-Everything went well if you see a purple window with exit code '0'.
+Everything went well if you see a sudoku window with exit code '0'.